springernature/frontend-toolkits/context/design-tokens/README.md

 ```
 #### Generating design tokens documentation `json` files (experimental)

-To generate the `json` files for the Design Tokens documentation for the Elements Design System, run:
+To generate the `json` files for the design tokens documentation for the Elements Design System, run:
 ```bash
 npm run tokens:docs
 ```